 Catheter tunnel exit-site infection manifests as tenderness over the tunnel or at the exit site along with crusting, erythema, or drainage.
 Diagnosis is clinical.
-Treatment of infection without drainage is topical antiseptics (eg, povidone iodine, chlorhexidine); if ineffective, a 1st-generation cephalosporin or a penicillinase-resistant penicillin is used empirically, with culture results guiding subsequent therapy.
+Treatment of infection without drainage is topical antiseptics (eg, povidone iodine, chlorhexidine); if ineffective, vancomycin is usually used empirically, with culture results guiding subsequent therapy.

 Most cases of peritonitis respond to prompt antibiotic therapy.
 If peritonitis does not respond to antibiotics within 5 days or is caused by recurrence of the same organism or by fungi, the dialysis catheter is removed.
 Overall, 5-yr survival rate in peritoneal dialysis patients is similar to that in hemodialysis patients (about 36%).